-All of these simple salads are nutrient dense and loaded with natural fiber from vegetables and fruits, protein, and healthy fats.
-Feel free to boost the ingredient amounts depending on your individual diet and energy needs or swap out proteins for other vegetarian or vegan sources if you’d like.
+This trio of simple salad recipes makes the ideal arsenal for a quick, nutritious lunch on the go.
+Each salad blend is nutrient-dense and loaded with natural fiber from vegetables and fruits, protein, and healthy fats.
+Feel free to boost the ingredient amounts depending on your individual diet and energy needs, or swap out proteins for other vegetarian or vegan sources if you’d like.

 Traditional Caesar dressings are typically loaded with saturated fat and calories.
 Also, many Caesar salads use iceberg for the base, which is not as nutrient dense as its close counterpart, romaine.
 This Caesar salad is a vegan take, using only healthy fats, fiber, and plant-protein to get the desired texture and consistency of traditional Caesar.
 Feel free to swap or add proteins of your choice to this one.